lit-mod-viz/narrative-time-space/annotator-guidelines.md

 ## What do we mean by *narrative* time and space?

+Readers proceed linearly, from left to right, out of the past and into the future.
+In the reader's world, time and space unfold smoothly, without disturbance.

-Narrative timeline differs from that of the reader.
-A few minutes in the reader's world may constitute decades in the fictional one.
+Narrative time differs from that of the reader.
+A few minutes in the reader's world may constitute decades in the fictional one, and events may be presented out of order.
 To complicate matters, fictional stories often contain multiple layers of narrative---worlds within worlds---which unfold simultaneously in multiple dimensions.
 The same goes for space.
 For example, a novel's protagonist may understand the story from a different vantage point than that of the narrator.

-Yet in another sense, readers proceed linearly, from left to right, out of the past and into the future.
-From their point of view, time and space unfold smoothly, without interruption.

 Not all changes in time or space are significant.
 The action of somebody standing up or moving to the corner of a room may indicate a new scene but it may not.
 "A few seconds after" could mean a lot or nothing at all.
 In such cases we ask you to rely on your natural, expert intuitions about time, space, and scene formation.
-Don't think too hard about it.
-If you think there was a scene change: if time or space was disrupted in some way, mark it as such.

-Another way to approach the task would be to think cinematically: were you to write a film adaptation of the story, where would you place the scene markers.
-Trust your intuition and try to be consistent throughout.
+Does the time or space change meaningfully set the stage for what happens next in the plot?
+Trust your gut, and try to be consistent throughout.

 ## Time changes